nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   which resulted in more lines of code.

 ### Find entries feature
+This feature allows the user to find specific existing entries using a given keyword.

 #### Implementation

 The proposed Find entries feature is facilitated by `FindCommand`.
 It extends `Command` and